momothepikachu/Neighborhood-Map/README.md

 # Neighborhood-Map

 A foodie's interactive map app showing you the top places to eat in Charlottesville, VA!
-Built with React (create-react-app), easy Accessibility, Service Woker offline applications, and APIs provided by Google Maps and Yelp.
+Built with React (create-react-app), easy Accessibility, Service Worker offline applications, and APIs provided by Google Maps and Yelp.

 ## How to run
 Launch this [app](https://momothepikachu.github.io/Neighborhood-Map/) in your favorite desktop/mobile browser to find top restaurants near you!